 Make a referral to children's social care and/or the police immediately if you believe a child is suffering or likely to suffer from harm, or is in immediate danger.
 Anyone can make a referral.

-Tell the DSL (see section 5.2) as soon as possible if you make a referral directly.
+Tell the DSL (see section 5.2) as soon as possible if you make a referral directly and record all of the information on CPOMS.

 Referrals are to be made to